Simon, The Man-Made Leviathan

 “Thank you!”
 He turned slightly, glancing into the windows of the passing shops.
 Watching as the girl stood from her seat, he could see the tears falling just as well as if he had turned.
 But he couldn’t turn, otherwise she’d see his own.

 “Damned kid.
 Don’t you get hurt.”
 He whispered to himself.
 Lilian would be a star eventually, especially if she stuck with that spear.
-She’d soon surpass himself.
+She’d soon even surpass him.

 Simon tugged on his eyepatch, making sure that his blue eye was covered, as he flipped through the medical records in his hands.
 “Damned scammers.”
-The procedure for Lilian was costly, extremely, but not this much.
+The procedure for Lilian was costly, exceptionally so, but it couldn’t possibly have been this much.
 They were charging her for breathing in the room at this point.
 But he’d fix that.
-It was the least he could do for the child that saved his life.
+It was the least he could do for the child who saved his life.

-He found the right house easily enough, and soon, made a small one worded change, gathering water from the air at his fingertip.
-He pressed it into the lock of the front door, and with a gentle wave of magic, grinned as a click echoed out.
+He found the right house easily enough and soon made a small, one-word chant, gathering water from the air at his fingertips.
+He pressed the chant into the lock of the front door, and with a gentle wave of magic, he grinned as a click echoed out.

-“Bind.”
-He whispered, and water filled the air.
-A tendril wrapped around the man, binding his hands and feet, while covering his mouth.
+“Bind,” he whispered, and water filled the air.
+A tendril wrapped around the man, quickly binding his hands and feet before finally covering his mouth.
 It dragged him into a sitting position as his eyes flicked away, rapidly glancing around the room.

 “Honey?”
 The woman made to sit up, but Simon was faster.
 Three tendrils wrapped around her, binding her body and covering her head completely.
 No sound escaped her as she thrashed violently.

-The man panicked, trying to speak through his watery gag, and with a sigh, Simon moved the gag.
+The man panicked, trying to speak through his watery gag, and Simon sighingly moved the gag.

 “Help!
 He—” It was replaced in an instant, and Simon shook his head.

-“We could have gone about this much easier with the call for help.
-Now I’m going to have to do something I’ll regret.”
+“We could have gone about this much easier without the call for help, you know.
+Sadly, now I’m going to have to do something all of us will regret.”
 With a flick of his finger, the woman flew from the bed, slamming into the ceiling with a dull thud.
 A wave of his hand dismissed the water, and limply, the woman fell to the floor.
 “I’m sure I’ll forget it by breakfast tomorrow.”

 The Healer stared at him in fear.